 Past surveys have helped us to better understand multi-symptom illnesses, chronic diseases, health effects of potential environmental exposures, and other health conditions associated with military deployment.
 This research will help VA learn more about the ongoing health of Gulf War Veterans and Veterans who served elsewhere during the Gulf War.

 We are reaching out to a preselected group of about 15,000 Gulf War Veterans and about 15,000 Veterans who served elsewhere during the Gulf War.
 The study group includes Veterans who served in different branches of service, representing active, Reserve, and National Guard members.
 A special effort was made to ensure women are appropriately represented (women constitute 20 percent of the sample).

 This study design requires following individuals over time.
 We are contacting the same Veterans we reached out to for the past two surveys.
 We are not accepting volunteers for this study, but encourage those contacted to participate.

 This study began in May 2012, and Veterans received invitation letters during the fall of 2012.
 Participants were asked to complete a survey on paper, online, or over the telephone.
 We are also reviewing medical records from a sample of study participants in order to validate reported medical conditions.
-Data collection will be completed in the spring of 2013.
+Data collection will be completed in the fall of 2013.